Tang Yin: Works

 I prop my head and read awhile.

 High thoughts, I force myself, but can't help it;

-Ten stalks, still green in winter, cast profuse shadows."

-The Return Home of Tao Qian

-The painting, The Return Home of Tao Qian, was acquired by the previous owner, Eve Myers, in 1950.
-She was an employee of General Chenault's 'Flying Tigers'.
-She was living in Taiwan at the time when tens of thousands of Chinese were fleeing to Taiwan with whatever they could carry.
-She died at the age of 95 in Waikiki in 1999.
-This painting was purchased from her in 1987.
-In 1989, while visiting a relative in Honolulu, Mr. Cai Ming Yi inspected this painting.
-He found it to be authentic and wrote his appraisal.
-He was Director of Ancient Fine Arts Research Section and Chairman of Department of Art History of Graduate School-University of Beijing, China.
+Ten stalks, still green in winter, cast profuse shadows."The painting The Return Home of Tao Qian was acquired by Eve Myers in 1950, when she was an employee of General Chenault's 'Flying Tigers' in Taiwan, as thousands of refugees were fleeing Mao's regime with whatever they could carry.

 Myth

 Tang's eccentric lifestyle has prompted storytellers to immortalize him as a trickster character in Chinese folklore.
 In one such story, he falls in love with a slave girl whom he glimpses on the boat of a high official passing through Suzhou.
 He has himself sold as a slave to the official's household so that he may approach her.
 With the help of his friends, he eventually succeeds in bringing her home.
-This story prompted the playwright Three Words by Feng Menglong and the opera The Three Smiles.
+This story prompted the play Three Words by Feng Menglong and the opera The Three Smiles.